 We start out with a written and then riding evaluation to determine the best horse match for you and to determine your riding goals for the week.

 On Monday you are assigned your new horse and we design your lessons based on your previous experience and your riding goal.
-You will ride in two sessions per day and each session lasts an hour or more.
+You will ride in two sessions per day and each session lasts approximately an hour.
 Whether you are a beginner or an advanced rider your lessons will compliment your skill level.

 We will be using a skill block system.
 Once we have evaluated each rider’s existing skill level, the rider will then be challenged to master the next skill blocks.
 Riders can move up at their own pace but will enjoy learning new things while improving and utilizing their existing skills.

 Some riding sessions may be trail riding, bareback riding or a free ride.

 Other activities are swimming, horse movie nights, games, and visiting the exotic and farm animals.

 What type of riding do you teach?
 English Equitation and Jumping.